AndrewJBateman/angular-webcam-video-capture/README.md

 * The captured pictures are added to a 'captures' array.
 This is cleared each time after the app initialises as part of the ngOnInit lifecycle hook.
 * The `srcObject` property of the HTMLMediaElement interface is now used to get webcam video stream due to [deprecation of "createObjectURL"](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/srcObject).
+* This a simple app.
+No Jasmine/Karma testing included this time.

 ## :camera: Screenshots